Skip to main content

 Updated over 3 weeks ago

-Flowhub Ecommerce now supports direct integration with Google Analytics 4 (GA4) and Google Tag Manager (GTM).
-These integrations empower you to measure customer behavior, optimize your online store, and make data-driven decisions that fuel growth.
+Learn how to integrate Google Analytics 4 (GA4) and Google Tag Manager (GTM) with your Flowhub Ecommerce store.
+These integrations help you measure user behavior, optimize your site, and make data-driven decisions.

 By connecting your ecommerce site with GA4 and GTM, you’ll gain deeper insights into how customers shop online, helping you refine everything from product placement to marketing campaigns.